makeyourvoiceheardUR/make-your-voice-heard-UR/README.md

 - Spiders Against Sexual Assault and Violence
 - WILL* Program

-# What to avoid after you encounter discrimation/assault
+# What to avoid after you have encountered discrimation/assault
-- It is advised to avoid contact with the person or group of people who initiated the act of discrimination or assault unless absolutely necessary.
+- We advise you to avoid contact with the person or group of people who initiated the act of discrimination or assault unless if its absolutely necessary.
-- If you find yourself in a situation where the person who initiated the act of discrimination, it is important to have a University official and/or someone you trust present.
-This way there is at least one witness present in case information needs to be confirmed later on.
+- If you find yourself in a situation where the individual/group who initiated the act of discrimination, it is important to have a University official and/or someone you trust present.
+This allows at least one witness present in case of need for later confirmation.
 - You don't owe your offender any of your time to hear out their explanations.
 It is possible they will try to make you feel guilty for your involvement in the situation or coerce you to do something you don't want to do.

 # How this website works
--  Send to my email, guarantede your anonymity unless you specify you want your name published with your submission, I will only check my email and upload contends in public wifi.
-So there is no tracing back.
+-  Email me, I will guarantee your anonymity unless specified.
+I will only check my email and upload contends on public wifi, avoiding any digital trace.

 # Resources:
-## Organizations to reach out:
+## Organizations or individuals to reach out to:
 - Richmond Dean jboehman@richmond.edu
 - Westhampton Dean mgenoni@richmond.edu
 - Conduct Council: sbisese@richmond.edu